 ITU-R studies have concluded that sharing between non-GSO and GSO FSS systems is possible in these frequency bands.
 ITU-R Working Party 4A has also been working on the development of a new Recommendation to identify means and a methodology to define a protection criteria for sharing by FSS systems in the 50/40 GHz bands.
 The methodology in this Recommendation and proposed protection criteria considers both the short term performance objectives and long term time-average bandwidth efficiency to enable use of these frequency bands by non-GSO FSS systems that will ensure protection of GSO FSS networks.
 ITU-R studies have confirmed that the application of the procedures in the new Recommendation allows for flexibility in the design and operation of non-GSO systems, while fully protecting GSO operations, therefore significantly enhancing spectrum efficiency for FSS networks in the 50/40 GHz bands.

+During its meeting in July, 2018, WP4A finalized four methods in the CPM report as a potential solution for WRC-19 AI 1.6.
+All four methods propose a similar approach to address issues related to non-GSO and GSO sharing including a regulatory framework based upon a single entry and aggregate allowance of unavailability and time-average bandwidth efficiency and a resolution to track aggregate effects from multiple NGSO system to ensure GSO protections.
+All four methods also propose a modification to Article 9 to address coordination for NGSO systems in the 50/40 GHz bands.
+Regarding protections of EESS (passive) and modifications to Resolution 750 (Rev. WRC-15), the four methods present a range of options for protections of EESS (passive) systems in the 50.2-50.4 GHz bands.

-This proposal presents a regulatory solution for providing certainty and technical provisions to allow for sharing between non-GSO and GSO systems.
+This proposal presents a regulatory solution for providing certainty and technical provisions to allow for sharing between non-GSO and GSO systems and for protection of EESS (passive) systems under WRC-19 AI 1.6.
 This proposal has been developed based on sharing study results in ITU-R WP4A to identify a methodology to allow for maximum spectrum efficiency for both non-GSO and GSO FSS systems, while providing for protections for operations of GSO FSS systems from operations of non-GSO networks.
 Additionally, this proposal provides a regulatory solution to ensure that aggregate emissions from operating non-GSO networks do not exceed aggregate protection requirements of GSO FSS systems.
+This proposal tracks closely with Method A in the draft CPM report from the July, 2018 meeting of ITU-R WP4A as contained in Annex 29 of the WP4A chairman’s report (4A/826).

 Proposal: